-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
-Children and teens with Ewing sarcoma should receive cyclophosphamide (Cytoxan, Neosar), doxorubicin (Adriamycin), etoposide (Toposar, VePesid), ifosfamide (Ifex), and/or vincristine (Oncovin, Vincasar PFS).
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
+Children and young adults with Ewing sarcoma should receive cyclophosphamide (Cytoxan, Neosar), doxorubicin (Adriamycin), etoposide (Toposar, VePesid), ifosfamide (Ifex), and/or vincristine (Oncovin, Vincasar PFS).
 For Ewing sarcoma that has not spread to other parts of the body, the standard schedule is chemotherapy every 2 weeks.
 Patients with metastatic Ewing sarcoma may also be treated with the above medications and dactinomycin (Cosmegen).

-Children and teens receiving chemotherapy for Ewing sarcoma may be at risk for developing neutropenia, which is an abnormally low level of a type of white blood cell called neutrophils.
+Children and young adults receiving chemotherapy for Ewing sarcoma may be at risk for developing neutropenia, which is an abnormally low level of a type of white blood cell called neutrophils.
 All white blood cells help the body fight infection.
-Your child’s doctor may give your child medications to increase his or her white blood cell levels.
+The doctor may give the patient medications to increase his or her white blood cell levels.
 These medications are called white blood cell growth factors, also known as colony-stimulating factors (CSFs).
 Treating neutropenia is an important part of the overall treatment plan.

 Radiation therapy is the use of high-energy x-rays or other high-energy particles to destroy tumor cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 For Ewing sarcoma, radiation therapy is used when surgery is not possible or did not remove all of the tumor cells, as well as when chemotherapy was not effective.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.
 Intraoperative radiation therapy, which is given inside the body during surgery, is being studied in clinical trials.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 In the long term, radiation therapy can also interfere with normal bone growth and increase the risk of developing a secondary cancer.
 Learn more about the basics of radiation therapy.

-For Ewing sarcoma, stem cell transplantation is an approach that is still being studied to find out if it is an effective treatment option.
+For Ewing sarcoma, a bone marrow transplant is an approach that is still being studied to find out if it is an effective treatment option.
 It should only be done as part of a clinical trial.

-Before recommending transplantation, doctors will talk with the patient and family about the risks of this treatment and consider several other factors, such as the type of tumor, results of any previous treatment, and the child’s age and general health.
+Before recommending transplantation, doctors will talk with the patient and family about the risks of this treatment.
+They will also consider several other factors, such as the type of tumor, results of any previous treatment, and the child’s age and general health.

-There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cell: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of bone marrow transplantation, depending on the source of the replacement blood stem cell: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 AUTO transplants are used to treat Ewing sarcoma.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.

-Children and teens often receive treatment for the cancer and treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Children and young adults often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
+In fact, people who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Before treatment begins, talk with the health care team about the possible side effects of the recommended treatment plan and palliative care options.
-And during and after treatment, be sure to tell the doctor or another health care team member if your child experiences a problem so it can be addressed as quickly as possible.
+During and after treatment, be sure to tell the doctor or another health care team member if you or your child experiences a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Remission and the chance of recurrence